frhd143/GDA-1.0/README.md

 ### Note!
 To run the application, you will need to have Python 3.7 or higher installed on your system.

 ### Linux
-1. Download the files and extract it.
+1. Download the ZIP file and extract it.
 2. Install pip and Tkinter using:
 ```sh
 sudo apt install python3-pip